+Gene Barr is a former CEO and current advisor to the PA Chamber.
 Barr joined the PA Chamber in February 2003.
-He served for more than eight years as Vice President of Government and Public Affairs prior to being elected President in October 2011.
-During his tenure, Barr has worked on a large number of significant legislative and regulatory efforts critical to Pennsylvania’s business climate.
+He served for more than eight years as Vice President of Government and Public Affairs before being elected President in October 2011, a position which he held until June 2022.
+During his tenure, he has worked on many significant legislative and regulatory efforts critical to improving Pennsylvania’s business climate.

-Barr has more than 40 years of experience in various facets of government, political and public affairs activity, as well as business operations.
-He worked for BP America (the U.S. subsidiary of British Petroleum) for more than 12 years.
-His career at BP included assignments in refining at the company’s Marcus Hook, PA refinery, retail marketing at the U.S. headquarters in Cleveland, OH, and in state government affairs in BP’s Atlanta, GA regional office, where he was responsible for all legislative activities in six states.
+Barr has more than 40 years of experience in various facets of government, political and public affairs activity, and business operations.
+He worked for BP America (the U.S. subsidiary of British Petroleum) for more than 12 years, including assignments in refining at the company’s Marcus Hook, PA refinery; retail marketing at the U.S. headquarters in Cleveland, OH; and in state government affairs in BP’s Atlanta, GA regional office, where he was responsible for all legislative activities across six states.

 In 1992, Barr joined the Associated Petroleum Industries of Pennsylvania, the state office of the American Petroleum Institute, as Associate Director.
-This office is responsible for all legislative, regulatory and media activity affecting the major oil companies.
-In 1997, he was named Executive Director of API.
+There he handled all legislative, regulatory, and media activity affecting major oil companies.
+He was named Executive Director of API in 1997.

 In 2000, he joined the law firm of McNees Wallace & Nurick LLC, the largest Harrisburg-based law firm, to start a government relations practice.

-Barr previously served as a board member and chair of the Underground Storage Tank Indemnification Board, as a board member for United Way of Pennsylvania and the Pennsylvania Heritage Foundation.
+Barr has previously served as a board member and chair of the Underground Storage Tank Indemnification Board and as a board member for United Way of Pennsylvania and the Pennsylvania Heritage Foundation.
 He was also appointed by Gov. Ed Rendell as a member of the Stimulus Oversight Commission and served as a member of Gov. Tom Corbett’s Marcellus Shale Advisory Commission.